terryyin/lizard/README.md

 #Header Free Cyclomatic Complexity Analyzer
 [![Build Status](https://travis-ci.org/terryyin/hfcca.png?branch=master)](https://travis-ci.org/terryyin/hfcca)

+hfcca is a simple code complexity analyzer without caring about the C/C++ header files or Java imports.
+It can deal with

+* Java
+* /C/C++
+* Objective C.

+It counts

+* the nloc (lines of code without comments),
+* CCN (cyclomatic complexity number),
+* token count of functions.
+* parameter count of functions.

+You can set limitation for CCN (-C), the number of parameters (-a).
+Functions that exceed these limitations will generate warnings.
+The exit code of hfcca will be none-Zero if there are warnings.

-This tool will calculate the cycolomatic complexity of C/C++/Objective C code without caring about header files and preprocessors.
-So the tool is actually calculating how complex the code 'looks' rather than how complex the code 'is'.
+This tool actually calculates how complex the code 'looks' rather than how complex the code real 'is'.
+People will need this tool because it's often very hard to get all the included folders and files right when they are complicated.

-People will need this tool because it's often very hard to get all the include folders and files right with a similar tool, but we don't really need that kind of accuracy when come to cyclomatic complexity.
+But we don't really need that kind of accuracy when come to cyclomatic complexity.

+It requires python2.6 or above (early versions are not verified).

 ##Installation